Class Registration

 - Read important pre-registration emails from the Advising office specifying courses that you should take based on your class year and/or major or concentration.

-- Course evaluations are a great planning tool for registration that allows you to see course feedback from students who have taken the class previously.
-Results from the Albert Course Evaluation tool are available to students via their Albert Student Center.
-After logging in, click the "Evaluation Published Results" link on the home page.
-It's important that you remember to fill out your evaluations at the end of each semester to help your fellow students better navigate their course selection process in the future.
+- Course feedback is a great planning tool for registration that allows you to see course feedback from students who have taken the class previously.
+It's important that you remember to fill out your feedback at the end of each semester to help your fellow students better navigate their course selection process in the future.

 Graduate Course Numbers